DominikZabinski/example_rshiny/README.md

 # example_rshiny

-Repository for an examplatory RShiny application structured as follows
+Repository for an examplatory RShiny application structured as follows:

-data - creating database
+- data - creating database
-sample - RShiny application
+- sample - RShiny application
-apppackage - package
+- apppackage - package

 ## data

+I'm using <code>{DBI}</code> package an .sqlite engine to create simple database.
+Database is based on single .csv file with names of musician/bands, with additional info about genre.

+Based on that I've created database structure, splitting data into separate tables for dictionaries.

+Based on the data I've randomized encounters (relationships?) that would help me in building a model for finding related/similar bands without filling database manually via app.

 ## package

+Beside basic files/directories I've also included:

+- inst directory to store .css and .js files
+- testthat directory with some basic tests

+I'm using <code>{roxygen2}</code> to document all the functions in the package.

 ## application

+## Justifying choices

-Justyfying choices for packages:
+For packages:

-- shiny, for, well, shiny
+- <code>{shiny}</code>: for, well, shiny
-- DBI - for connecting to database easy, simple,
+- <code>{DBI}</code>: for connecting to database easy, simple,
-- shinyWidgets - pickerInput mostly (opcja inline sprawia ze tworzymy human-readable zdania),
+- <code>{shinyWidgets}</code> - pickerInput mostly (inline option enables making sentences with inputs in them which will make app easier to use),
-- htmltools - for tagAppendAttributes
+- <code>{htmltools}</code> - for tagAppendAttributes
-- data.table for data wragnling
+- <code>{data.table}</code> - for data wrangling
-- ggplot2
+- <code>{ggplot2}</code>